nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 Ideally, once the device has connected to the cloud, the application must call the P-GPS initialization function.
 If a connection is not available, initialization must still be called.
-If the :kconfig:`CONFIG_NRF_CLOUD_PGPS_REQUEST_UPON_INIT` option is disabled, the initialization function does not automatically download missing P-GPS data.
+If the :kconfig:option:`CONFIG_NRF_CLOUD_PGPS_REQUEST_UPON_INIT` option is disabled, the initialization function does not automatically download missing P-GPS data.
 In these cases, predictions might be unavailable until a connection is established to the cloud.

 .. note::